MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/hdaudio/nc-hdaudio-pchange_bandwidth_allocation.md

 #### - streamFormat [in]

 Specifies the requested stream format.
 This parameter points to a caller-allocated structure of type <a href="..\hdaudio\ns-hdaudio-_hdaudio_stream_format.md">HDAUDIO_STREAM_FORMAT</a> that specifies a data format for the stream.

-#### - converterFormat [out]

-Retrieves the converter format.
-This parameter points to a caller-allocated structure of type <a href="..\hdaudio\ns-hdaudio-_hdaudio_converter_format.md">HDAUDIO_CONVERTER_FORMAT</a> into which the routine writes the encoded format.
-For more information, see the following Remarks section.

 ## -returns